-7. Validation Methods
+7. Host Validation Methods

-The "validation method" specifies a method to "relate" the mutual authentication processed by this protocol with other authentications already performed in the underlying layers and to prevent man-in-the-middle attacks.
-It decides the value v that is an input to the authentication protocols.
+The "validation method" specifies a method to "relate" (or "bind") the mutual authentication processed by this protocol with other authentications already performed in the underlying layers and to prevent man-in-the-middle attacks.
+It decides the value vh that is an input to the authentication protocols.